oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 For more details, see [Versioning](#sec_Versioning).

-[If the]{#_Toc477876571} `OData-Version` header is specified on an individual request or response within a batch, then it specifies the OData version for that individual request or response.
+If the `OData-Version` header is specified on an individual request or response within a batch, then it specifies the OData version for that individual request or response.
 Individual requests or responses that don't include the `OData-Version` header inherit the OData version of the overall batch request or response.
 This OData version does not typically vary within a batch.

 ## ##subsec Request Headers